 After the eggplant sits for 30 minutes and the water is released, the water and salt is wiped off with a paper towel.

-What other kinds of eggplant pizza can you make?
+What other kinds of eggplant pizza could you make?

 This recipe is for a low-carb vegetarian pizza.
 But you can definitely use other pizza toppings like sausage, pepperoni, mushrooms, olives, or bell peppers.
 I’d cook the sausage and then add the sauce ingredients.
 Mushrooms or peppers will need to be pre-cooked before they’re added to the top of the pizza; pepperoni and black olives can be added below or on top of the cheese.